Therassist

 Better structure

 Part of the fix was structure.
-By switching to specific output fields, the on-device model provide consistent recaps.
+By switching to specific output fields, the on-device model provides more consistent recaps.

 At the same time, users could scan exactly what they needed before a session instead of reading through a wall of text.